hang-c/hang-c.github.io/_pages/talks.md

 ---

 + ## Weil Conjecture Seminar
-In the Autumn 2023, I gave several talks on the derived category
+Autumn 2023, several talks on the derived category